slatedocs/slate/source/index.html.md

 ```

 Coinbtr implements Web-Sockets in order to provide real-time market data from our exchange engine.
+The websocket API endpoint is `ws.coinbtr.com`.

 We recommend to use [socket.io](https://socket.io).
 Installation: